How to Create a Digital Marketing Strategy (With Template and Examples)

 Brainstorm Digital Marketing Channels

 It’s essential to define what channels you plan to target your marketing efforts on.
-Keep in mind that there are many different digital marketing approaches and each channel requires time and effort to support.
+Keep in mind that there are many different digital marketing approaches.
+Some focused on content, some on social media, or advertising.
 Brainstorm with your team to decide what channels your target audience is most likely to engage with.